-It’s wonderful to watch ants working at a picnic, once we get past being annoyed by them.
-They come in many different kinds and sizes and they seem to find food everywhere.
-They are able to carry large loads.
-Just drop a piece of candy or cookie or potato chip and watch them go to work.
+It’s wonderful to watch ants working at a picnic, once we get over being annoyed by them.
+They come in different kinds and sizes.
+They can find food everywhere and are able to carry large loads.
+Drop a piece of candy or cookie or potato chip and watch the ants go to work.
 They send out a silent signal for all the ants to come to a feast.
 They come in long lines, uniting in a common purpose to take advantage of the unexpected treat.

-The Lord’s promises to provide for us are meant to make us trust Him and have confidence in Him, but never to presume on Him or be careless.
+The Lord’s promises to provide help us to trust Him and have confidence in Him, but never to presume on Him or be careless.
 Proverbs 6:6-11 contrasts the ants with a sluggard, a slacker, a slothful person.

 Trusting God means both that we wait on Him for guidance and direction and also that we get going in the direction He points us in the Scriptures.
 Trusting God includes using the minds and gifts He has given us to move forward in obedience, like the ants.
 We press on in the Lord’s strength, not in our own, trusting Him along the way and submitting to His mid-course corrections.

 J. I. Packer said: People who are passive do not thrive but waste away.
 The Christian’s motto should not be “Let go and let God”…But “trust God and get going.”
-If you’re seeking to form a good habit, work out a strategy, ask God’s help, and then try your hardest.
+If you’re seeking to form a good habit, work out a strategy, ask God’s help, try your hardest, and work with others.

 Prayer: Heavenly Father, give us wisdom, instruction, understanding, and insight.
-Equip us with prudent behavior for doing what is right and just and fair in your sight.
-Give us the proper fear of the Lord that the beginning of knowledge, so that we are not foolish.
+Equip us with prudent behavior for doing what is right, just, and fair in your sight.
+Give us the proper fear of the Lord that’s the beginning of knowledge, so that we are not foolish.
 We pray in Jesus’ name.
 Amen.
 (Prayer based on Proverbs 1:1-7)

 To be continued.
 See Small But Smart (Part 2).